Laportea canadensis aka Wood Nettle

 Wood Nettle, Itchweed, Canadian Wood Nettle

-How to care for Wood Nettle
+How difficult is it to take care of Wood Nettle

 Wood Nettle is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.